 - If the tip of the hook lies near the surface of the skin, push the tip through the skin.
 Then cut it off just behind the barb with wire cutters.
 Remove the rest of the hook by pulling it back through the way it entered.

 - Wash the wound thoroughly with soap and water.
 Apply a loose sterile dressing.
 DO NOT close the wound with tape and apply antibiotic ointment.
 Doing so can increase the chance of infection.

 - Watch skin for signs of infection such as redness, swelling, pain, or drainage.

 DO NOT use any of the two methods above, or any other method, if the hook is stuck deeply in the skin, or in a joint or tendon, or located in or near an eye or artery.
 Get medical help right away.

 A fishhook in the eye is a medical emergency, and you should go to the nearest emergency room right away.
 The injured person should lie down with the head slightly raised.
 They should not move the eye, and the eye should be protected from further injury.

 The main advantage to getting medical help for any fishhook injury is that it can be removed under local anesthesia.
 This means before the hook is removed, the health care provider numbs the area with medicine.

 - You have a fishhook injury and your tetanus immunization is not up to date (or if you are unsure)

-- Keep a safe distance between you and another person who is fishing (in particular, casting).
+- Keep a safe distance between you and another person who is fishing, especially if anyone is casting.

 - Keep electrician's pliers with a wire-cutting blade and disinfecting solution in your tackle box.